kartoza/docker-geoserver/README.md

 To issue a redirect to the GeoServer webapp ("/geoserver/web") set `ROOT_WEBAPP_REDIRECT=true`

 ### Upgrading the image to use a specific version
-If you are migrating your GeoServer instance, from one to a lower version to a higher and do not need to update your master password, you will need to set the variable `EXISTING_DATA_DIR`.
+If you are migrating your GeoServer instance, from a lower version to a higher and do not need to update your master password, you will need to set the variable `EXISTING_DATA_DIR`.